 Applications of the theories of Error-Correcting Codes have increased tremendously in recent years.
 Thus it is hardly possible today to imagine engineers working with data transmission and related fields without basic knowledge of coding/decoding of information.
 The possibilities of quantifying information with electronic equipment are developing rapidly, supplying the specialists working in communication theory with more sophisticated methods for circuit realization of concrete algorithms in Coding Theory.
 During preceding years courses in Coding Theory have been considered only for students on postgraduate level.
 This is due to the complexity of the mathematical methods used in most codes, such as results from abstract algebra including linear spaces over Galois Fields.
 With the introduction of computers and computer algebra the methods can be fairly well illustrated.
 The author has developed a course, 'Coding Theory in MATHEMATICA', using the wide range of capabilities of MATHEMATICA.
 The course was given at Jönköping University and Karlstad University, Sweden, on undergraduate level with a minimum of prerequisites.
-The hands on sessions were based on a package of application programs/algorithms. developed to illustrate the mathematical constructions, used in coding theory to encode and decode information.
+The hands on sessions were based on a package of application programs/algorithms, developed to illustrate the mathematical constructions, used in coding theory to encode and decode information.
 We will present some of our hands-on materials, which are used to construct Block Codes with means of algebraic methods.
 We first present the basic concepts of coding theory, such as, hamming distance, generator and parity check matrices, binary linear codes and group codes.
 We will then use some basic results from matrix algebra and linear spaces to construct code words from the information we want to send.
 Due to noise in the channel of transmission the received words may differ from the code words which were sent, and the very aim of coding theory is to detect and correct possible errors.
 In the linear codes (the code words having group structure) the encoding is accomplished by multiplying the information word (seen as a vector) with a generator matrix, whereas the decoding process starts with multiplication of the received word with the parity check matrix.
 Within the cyclic codes it is preferable to work with generator- and parity check polynomials instead of matrices, and the code words here form a polynomial ring.
-With algebraic extensions of the field $Z{\rm p}$ by irreducible (over $Z{\rm p}$) polynomials, the final step is taken into the Bose-Chaudhuri-Hocquenghem codes (BCH codes), which have rich algebraic, structure.
+With algebraic extensions of the field $Z_p$ by irreducible (over $Z_p$ ) polynomials, the final step is taken into the BCH-codes, which have rich algebraic, structure.
 The application programs in the package support the learning processes by illustrating the algorithms in the mathematical constructions.
-The rich variety of manipulations in the algebraic structures, the possibility to vary the parameters in specific cases and the simplicity to construct concrete codes with MATHEMATICA should strengthen the understanding of the mathematical ideas used in coding theory.
+The rich variety of manipulations in the simplicity to construct concrete codes with MATHEMATICA should strengthen the understanding of the mathematical ideas used in coding theory.